$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: Introduction

 Recently, there is a flourished interest in the study of $RO(G)$-graded cohomology theory properties and $RO(G)$-graded cohomology group computations for certain topological $G$-spaces, mainly due to the recent paper of Hill, Hopkins and Ravenel on the non-existence of elements of Kervaire invariant one \cite{HHR}.

 One of the directions that is particularly studied is when the group $G=\mathbb{Z}/2$; i.e. $RO(C_2)$-graded cohomology theories and $C_2$-equivariant homotopy theory (for example \cite{dug:kr},\cite{CM},\cite{CHT}).
-One of the most fundamental results in $C_2$-equivariant stable homotopy is the computation of the $RO(C_2)$-graded cohomology ring of a point by Stong (unpublished); the computation appears published in \cite{dug:kr} for example.
-In this paper, we describe the $RO(C_2\times \Sigma_2)$-graded cohomology ring of a point, an essential input in the $C_2\times \Sigma_2$-equivariant stable homotopy, with a view towards motivic world and towards computations of $RO(C_2\times \Sigma_2)$-graded cohomologies.
+One of the most fundamental results in $C_2$-equivariant stable homotopy is the computation of the $RO(C_2)$-graded cohomology ring of a point by Stong (unpublished); the computation appears published in \cite{dug:kr} or \cite{HKO} for example.
+In this paper, we describe the $RO(C_2\times \Sigma_2)$-graded cohomology ring of a point, an essential input in the $C_2\times \Sigma_2$-equivariant stable homotopy, with a view towards the motivic world and towards computations of $RO(C_2\times \Sigma_2)$-graded cohomologies.
+Both $C_2$ and $\Sigma_2$ here mean $C_2$ but the notation distinguishes between copies of $C_2$.

 Another direction in equivariant homotopy is given by the relation between real/complex motivic homotopy theory and $C_2$-equivariant homotopy theory.
 The complexity of the $C_2$-equivariant situation is typically understood by first determining the complex motivic and real motivic situations \cite{BGI}, \cite{BS}. $C_2$-cohomological invariants are computed using real motivic cohomological invariants, and the understanding is that the latter are somehow easier to compute (and with better properties) than the former \cite{BGI},\cite{BS}.
-For example, Voevodsky showed that the motivic cohomology of real numbers is a polynomial subring in $RO(C_2)$-graded cohomology of a point given by its positive cone.
+For example, Voevodsky showed that the motivic cohomology of real numbers is a polynomial subring in $RO(C_2)$-graded cohomology of a point given by its positive cone \cite{Voc}.
 In particular, although the $RO(C_2)$-graded cohomology of a point contains lots of nilpotents, none of the nilpotents live in the motivic subring.

 It is natural to ask whether the interplay between the motivic cohomology of real/complex numbers and the $RO(C_2)$-graded cohomology of a point can be extended to other relevant finite groups like the next simple case of $C_2\times \Sigma_2$.